P4P5 Reverse Model Drawing (Before and After Fractional Change)

 Click if above box appears blank

-How much did Aaron have at first?
+How many cards did both boys have altogether at first?

 If the above question is easy, try to do the more challenging question below.